-2 BOSS archiver is named this way for historical reasons but its real function is a file handler process.
+BOSS archiver is named this way for historical reasons but its real function is a file handler process.

 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 11 October 2004
+Date: 14 December 2004

-Issue: 2.1
+Issue: 3.0

-Page: Page 24 of 65
+Page: Page 24 of 67

 Author: Steven Beard

-- END or ABORT the current observation.
+- Change the overall state of the OS to "STANDBY" or "ONLINE" or cleanly shut down the software (OFF command). - END or ABORT the current observation.
 (N.B.
-It is normal practice to start or restart an observation by interacting with BOB rather than the OS screen, see [RD39]).

-- Add a comment to the observation log.

-- Start up the OS engineering screen (which in turn leads to the ICS, DCS and HOWFS engineering screens and the TCS simulator screen).

-- o Note that in normal operation ICS, DCS and HOWFS parameters are defined either in a configuration file read during software startup or in the templates processed by BOB.
-Adjusting instrument parameters by any other means is an engineering activity only.

-- o The TCS simulator screen is used for testing the software in the absence of the real VISTA TCS.
-In normal operation the VISTA TCS screen will have been started separately on the telescope control workstation.

-- Start up the ICS instrument status screen.

-- Start up the DCS status screen.

-- Start up the HOWFS status screen.

-- Plus any other frequently used commands.
+It is normal practice to start or restart an observation by interacting with BOB rather than the OS screen, see [RD39]). - Add a comment to the observation log. - Start up the OS engineering screen (which in turn leads to the ICS, DCS and HOWFS engineering screens and the TCS simulator screen). - Note that in normal operation ICS, DCS and HOWFS parameters are defined either in a configuration file read during software startup or in the templates processed by BOB.
+Adjusting instrument parameters by any other means is an engineering activity only. - The TCS simulator screen is used for testing the software in the absence of the real VISTA TCS.
+In normal operation the VISTA TCS screen will have been started separately on the telescope control workstation. - Start up the ICS instrument status screen. - Start up the DCS status screen. - Start up the HOWFS status screen. - Plus any other frequently used commands.